 Rosemary enlisted the support of 120 of her professional colleagues who took part in a simultaneous 'busk' in March 1992 at sixteen British Rail stations.
 In two hours they raised £6000 for the benefit of the young township musicians.
 Since then several hundred distinguished musicians have participated in a further four 'busks'.
-Funding now comes from corporate sponsorship, various South African and UK Trusts, the South African National Lottery Distribution Trust Fund, individual donations, and CD sales and performances by the Buskaid students.
+Funding now comes from South African corporate sponsorship, various South African and UK Trusts, individual donations, CD/DVD sales and performances by the Buskaid musicians.

 The Buskaid Soweto String Project was established by Rosemary Nalden in January 1997 in response to requests from the local Diepkloof community.
-Initially the BSSP consisted of fifteen members of the original Diepkloof Project and a few new beginners.
-Since then it has more than quadrupled in size, and currently comprises approximately 100 students ranging in age from four to thirty, all of whom are drawn from the less privileged local community.
-Sadly however hundreds of children have been turned away since Buskaid’s inception, owing to lack of resources.
+Initially the fledgling project consisted of fifteen members of the original Diepkloof Project and a few new beginners.
+Since then it has grown exponentially, and currently comprises approximately 115 students ranging in age from six to thirty-four, all of whom are drawn from the less privileged local community.
+Sadly however many hundreds of children have been turned away since Buskaid’s inception, owing to lack of resources.

 Soweto Strings, Mark Kidel’s award-winning documentary about Buskaid which has been shown world-wide, also features Buskaid’s 2007 Paris concert.